-The secret to this type of shot is waiting until others have finished their shots and then getting the attention of your subject(s).
+The secret to this type of shot is waiting until others have finished their shots and then getting the attention of your subject.
 Otherwise you’ll have people looking in different directions.

 Scope out the location

 For starters, the background can be used to give context – is the shoot on a farm?
 Is it to celebrate getting to the top of a mountain?
-If a background will add distractions, simply a bit of colour, such as colourful wall, can also really add something to a shot.
+If a background will add distractions try to keep it simple.
+A bit of colour, such as colourful wall can also really add something to a shot.

 Take many shots

-This way, you’ll have at least one photo where your subject(s) are looking at their best.
-Shoot some shots whilst people are getting ready – sometimes these end up being the best as everyone is relaxed.
+This way, you’ll have at least one photo where your subject’s looking their best.
+Shoot some shots while people are getting ready – sometimes these end up being the best as everyone is relaxed.

 Shoot at eye level or above